-Why we are different than the main stream Wedding Photography in MN
+Why we differ from the mainstream Wedding Photography in MN

 The French Touch for your Wedding Photography

-For new engaged couple who desire more than a random guy with a camera, finding the perfect professional photographer offering long coverage service to cover their entire wedding day on the Twin Cities (or in the country side) can be overwhelming.
-Indeed, there are so many competitors, so many parameters to consider.
-That represents a huge number of questions that you don’t have an answer!
+For newly engaged couple who desire more than a random guy with a camera, finding the perfect professional photographer offering extensive coverage service to cover their entire wedding day on the Twin Cities (or in the countryside) can be overwhelming.
+There are so many competitors, so many parameters to consider.
+That represents a huge number of questions you don’t have an answer!

-As a photographer with more than 15 years of experience in the wedding, in Europe and in the USA, I will try to help you answer those questions, see what matter or not.
+As a photographer with over 15 years of experience in the wedding, in Europe and in the USA, I will try to help you answer those questions, see what matter or not.

 In this article, we will see what are the specificities of doing wedding photography in Mn compared to other states (if there is any), and most of all, what are the most important questions to ask yourself before hiring a professional?